 Stance cars from all over the world took inspiration from this aesthetic, and countless enthusiasts embraced it in their own uniquely different ways.

-By now it’s clear that not car mod styles have to make sense.
+By now it’s clear that not all car mod styles have to make sense.
 Bosozuku cars, Onikyan cars, the whole stance scene, and even low rider cars have something in common — it’s all about style.
 It’s about aesthetics, and it only makes sense to those who are invested in that art form.

 What’s your take on the Onikyan style?
 Do you find it repulsive?
 Or do you dig it?
 Let us know by leaving a comment below!